Other gastrointestinal problems

 • vomit and stomach contents look like ground coffee or contain blood

-• have black / bloody stools
+• have black/bloody stools

 • have a stomach ache and at the same time, for example, fever or nausea

-• are older than 50 years and have stomach problems that you have not had before.
+• are older than 50 years and have stomach problems that you have not had before

-The information on this page can never replace a visit to a doctor or other healthcare professional who can provide customized advice, diagnosis, treatment.
+The information on this page can never replace a visit to a doctor or other healthcare professional who can provide customized advice, diagnosis, and treatment.